Connecticut Apartment Association

 How does Connecticut Apartment Association spend its money?

 Connecticut Apartment Association directs 80% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Connecticut Apartment Association tax-deductible?